sarah-antillia/Tiled-ImageMask-Dataset-Skin-Cancer/README.md

 large Skin-Cancer images of 4K or 6K pixel size.<br>
  -->
 <br>
-For example, ISIC-0014680 image and mask of 7168x4608 pixel-size can be splitted to the tiles as shown belown.<br>
+For example, ISIC-0014680 image and mask of 7168x4608 pixel-size can be split to the tiles as shown below.<br>
 <b>Image and Mask</b>
 <table>
 <!--